 Most shielding gases are inert, making them ideal for shielding the welding process.
 They remain stable during the welding process and assist the weld in several ways, including increased fluidity, better penetration, a smoother bead surface, and the desired mechanical properties in the finished weld.

-The Types of Welding Gases Used for Shielding
+The Top 9 Types of Welding Gases Used for Shielding

 The first two shielding gases, argon, and helium, are inert, while the other four—hydrogen, oxygen, carbon dioxide, and nitrogen—are semi-inert.

-· Argon (Ar): Used primarily when welding stainless steel and aluminum, argon also works on carbon steel with arc stability and continuous metal transfer from the weld pool's electrode.
+Used primarily when welding stainless steel and aluminum, argon also works on carbon steel with arc stability and continuous metal transfer from the weld pool's electrode.
 Argon is the top choice for TIG welding and excellent shielding gas for MIG.
 Shop for argon welding cylinders here.

 Other Gases Used in Welding